harrisonhunter/GeneticTool/README.md

 GeneticTool
 ===========
-This is my work on the front end challenge.
+This is a little fun project I prototyped.
 Simply download or clone the repository and open the index.html file to use.
 Hope you enjoy!

 Note: Both the parts list and rendered image are draggable

-Known Bugs (Things I would fix if I didn't have 2 tests tomorrow and paper due Friday):
+Known Bugs (Things I would fix and improve with more time):

 1. Should be able to delete by Name
 2. You shouldn't be able to connect the same two items multiple times